Queanbeyan River path

 - Project typeCapital Works

 - Project value$1,100,000

-Funds have also been allocated to a new section of path to join the existing shared path in Ray Morton Park.
-This new section will commence near Atkinson Street and continue along Waniassa Street through the sensory gardens.
-This was completed in November 2018.
+A section of path that joined the existing shared path in Ray Morton Park near Atkinson Street, continuing along Waniassa Street through the sensory gardens was completed in November 2018.

 Morissett Street, Queanbeyan 2620 View Map